fpgasystems/hdev/docs/installation.md

 ![Installing cable drivers and configuring udev rules.](./images/udev-rules.png "Installing cable drivers and configuring udev rules.")
 *Installing cable drivers and configuring udev rules.*

-## Configuring the devices Configuration Management Data Base
+## Configure the devices Configuration Management Data Base
 The Configuration Management Data Base (CMDB) stores all related info of the devices in each of the nodes in the cluster.
-See the [documentation of the CMDB](./docs/cmdb-structure.md) to understand how to set this up.
+See the [documentation of the CMDB](./cmdb-structure.md) to understand how to set this up.

 ## Enabling hdev on a cluster
 Under the following assumptions, **hdev** can program bitstreams on remote servers’ ACAPs and FPGAs: